Sustainability

 • New data volume reaches specified levels

-• Calendar intervals pass (but frequently—weekly or daily, not quarterly)
+• Calendar intervals pass (weekly or daily, not quarterly)

 Automated Validation